makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 And for some reason, whereas everywhere else in the site the submit buttons span the width of the window, _here_ it’s shorter.

-I believe it was around now, when I decided to switch to another product.
-All of these conceptual friction points caused me to feel insecure in using the product, and I also had a lingering suspicion that the product wasn’t really even intended for _me_.
+I believe it was around now, when I decided to just switch to another product.
+All of these conceptual and UI friction points caused me to feel insecure in using the product, and I also had a lingering suspicion that the product wasn’t really even intended for _me_.

 ## Miscellaneous issues

-I observered a number of other, minor, design and copy quibbles at the website, none of which were show-stoppers, but all of which compound in terms of experience and impression.
+I observered a number of other, minor design and copy quibbles at the website, none of which were show-stoppers, but all of which compound in terms of experience and impression.

 ![][1]

 I think the website needs some tightening and editing of the copy.
 For example, when you say, “Secure bitcoin storage is what we do best,” the first thing that comes to my mind is, “Everything else we do, we do worse.”
-Something like, “We’re the industry leader in secure bitcoin storage.” would be better.
+Something like, “We’re the industry leader in secure bitcoin storage” might be better.

 ![][2]